 How Is Nail Fungus Diagnosed?

 Your doctor may be able to tell if you have a nail fungus infection by looking carefully at your nails.
 They may scrape some debris from under a nail and look at it under a microscope or send it to a lab to determine what kind of infection you have.

 How Is Nail Fungus Treated?

 Treatment for a nail fungus may include topical creams, gels, nail lacquers, or oral medications (antifungal drugs).
 Rarely, surgery may be required.
 Although seldom done, removal of the infected nail can be performed to permit direct application of a topical antifungal.
-Oral drugs, such as terbinafine, can cure almost 50% of nail fungus infections.
+Oral drugs, such as terbinafine, can cure about one third of nail fungus infections.

 Toenail infections are more difficult to treat than fingernail infections because the toenail grows more slowly.
 In addition, a damp, warm environment of a shoe or boot can encourage fungal growth.